Download the Brochure

 Implementing the Latest Technology and Research for Modern Forensic Practice

-IDGA’s Forensic Enabled Intelligence 2014 will take place just as the Defense Forensics Enterprise takes shape and procurement procedures shift from ad-hoc funding to budgeted expenses.
-FEI 2014 is a unique opportunity to gain first hand perspectives from those directly responsible for the direction of our future forensic efforts.
+IDGA’s Forensic Enabled Intelligence 2014 is a unique opportunity to gain first hand perspectives from those directly responsible for the direction of our future forensic efforts.
+Forensic studies allow for the stakeholders of both government and non government organizations to come together in order to keep the forensics field at its top performance level.

 - Discover the latest updates in forensic technology including advancements in microscopes, lighting, latent prints, miniaturization of mobile forensic technology and more